National Militia (Serbia): Organisation

 People's Militia was divided into the "First Class" (men under the age of 35) and the "Second Class", organized into territorial battalions (62 in number) and regiments (17, one in each county).
-There were also 17 squardons of cavalry, 17 pioneer units of 60 men each, and 6 artillery batteries (1,200 men).
+There were also 17 squadrons of cavalry, 17 pioneer units of 60 men each, and 6 artillery batteries (1,200 men).
 In 1861, First Class could field about 50,000 men, the Second about 40,000.
 Every county had its own military department, with several regular officers and NCOs, who organized recruitment, supplies, armament and training of National Militia.
 Military training was done on Sundays and holidays: battalions trained for two days every other week, and regiments 15 days a year.
 NCOs and officers under the rank of captain were selected from the common people, mostly peasants, by the county elders, battalion and squadron commanders were selected by the Minister of War, and regiment commanders were appointed by the Prince.
 In 1866, new military schools were opened in Belgrade and Kragujevac, to provide Militia officers with basic training in tactics, fortification and topography.

 In 1876, the National Militia was formed in brigades: each county was to equip one brigade of the First and one the Second Class (in total 18 of each class), as well as a battalion of the "Third Class" (men over the age of 50).
 Brigades of the First Class were organized into 6 divisions.
 However, battalions were the main operational units, and were used independently of their brigades and divisions.
-In 1876. there was 80 battalions of the First Class, 80 battalions of the Second Class and 18 battalions of the Third Class.
+In 1876. there were 80 battalions of the First Class, 80 battalions of the Second Class and 18 battalions of the Third Class.

 Equipment

 Firearms

 Military service was without pay, and militiamen were expected to provide their own weapons and clothing.
 In 1862, the Serbian People's Militia existed on paper only: less than a half of the militiamen had serviceable rifles, mostly old Austrian and Otoman flintlock muskets.

 Since 1856, Serbia had its own weapons factory in Kragujevac, which produced light bronze cannon and copper percussion caps, and by 1862 have converted some 15,000 old flintlock muskets into percussion rifles.
 In 1863.
-Serbia received some 31.000 (or 39.200) old percussion muskets from Russia (Russian musket model 1845): these muskets vere converted to rifles in Kragujevac and became the standard weapon of the National Militia, known in Serbia simply as the Russian rifles.
+Serbia received some 31.000 (or 39.200) old percussion muskets from Russia (Russian musket model 1845): these muskets were converted to rifles in Kragujevac and became the standard weapon of the National Militia, known in Serbia simply as the Russian rifles.

 In 1867, the first Serbian breechloading rifles (Green model 1867) were made in Belgrade Arsenal, by converting some 27,000 cheaply bought Austrian decommissioned Lorenz rifles.
 In 1870, the Serbian army adopted new, much better breechloading rifle (Peabody model 1870), converting some 28.000 imported Belgian percussion rifles.